dshulyak/uring/README.md

 #### memory ordering (atomics)

-liburing is using atomics to guarantee that write to submission queue will be visible by the kernel when sq tail is updated, and vice versa with head for completions.
+io_uring relies on StoreRelease/ReadAcquire atomic semantics to guarantee that submitted entries will be visible after by the kernel when sq tail is updated, and vice verse for completed and cq head.

-Golang atomics provide stronger guarantees ([#1](https://github.com/golang/go/issues/32428),[#2](https://github.com/golang/go/issues/35639)) than what is necessary, however this guarantees are not explicitly specified and may change unexpectadly.
-It is very unlikely that it will happen in a way that will break this library, but it may.
+Based on comments ([#1](https://github.com/golang/go/issues/32428),[#2](https://github.com/golang/go/issues/35639)) golang provides sufficient guarantees (actually stronger) for this to work.
+However i wasn't able to find any mention in memory model specification so it is a subject to change, but highly unlikely.

-Also, runtime/internal/atomic module has implementation for weaker atomics that provide exactly memory_order_release and memory_order_acquire.
+Also, runtime/internal/atomic module has implementation for weaker atomics that provide exactly StoreRelease and ReadAcquire.
 You can link them using `go:linkname` pragma, but it is not safe, nobody wants about it and it doesn't provide any noticeable perf improvements to justify this hack.

 ```go
 //go:linkname LoadAcq runtime/internal/atomic.LoadAcq